UEFA defy FIFA and back their president Platini

 "Following today's decision of the FIFA Ethics Committee, UEFA President Michel Platini is currently suspended and will therefore not perform his official duties for the time being," said the statement.

-"As such, he did not attend the meeting of the UEFA Executive Committee today and has cancelled several official trips.
+"As such, he did not attend the meeting of the UEFA Executive Committee today and has canceled several official trips.

 "UEFA is fully aware of its responsibilities under the relevant provisions of the statutes," they added.